gtarobotics/self-driving-car/README.md

 	./update_scripts.sh
 	nvcc -V #to check the CUDA version

-CUDA version can be switch with:
+CUDA version can be switched with:
 	switch_to_CUDA-7.5.sh
 	switch_to_CUDA-8.0.sh

 Then run a performance test, this will also confirm that env (CPU/GPU) is working